 Since we built the groyne, it is an asset under the department’s responsibility.
-As such, we are obligated to ensure:
+As such, we are obligated to ensure that:

-- the safety of boaters using the immediate area of the groyne
+- boaters using the immediate area of the groyne are safe

-- that changes in its condition do not cause environmental damage
+- changes in its condition do not cause environmental damage

 Because the groyne extends from shallow water, near the west shoreline of the lake, to the shallow navigation channel on the east side, markers are required for its full length.

-For more information on the project, email the LWG Project Team at email@example.com or write to us at:
+For more information on the project, email the Lake Windermere Groyne Project team at email@example.com or write to us at:

 Real Estate Services